-Comment on long term sustainability of income and outgoings and/or efficient use of public funds.
-How was it determined as good value for money expended?
-How did it track to programme and what were the challenges to maintain this?Did the project meet criteria to draw on green or sustainable finance from the commercial finance market?
-Within the bounds of confidentiality, how does the project evidence its meeting the terms of the green financing agreement? (i.e. independent third party certification or other)

-The more financial detail that can be provided will assist the judges in evaluating the investment aspect of the project.
+How did it track to programme and what were the challenges to maintain this?
+Did the project meet criteria to draw on green or sustainable finance from the commercial finance market?
+Within the bounds of confidentiality, how does the project evidence its meeting the terms of the green financing agreement? (i.e. independent third party certification or other) The more financial detail that can be provided will assist the judges in evaluating the investment aspect of the project.

-Please note: if financial information is not provided then the submission will be awarded 10% of the possible 30%
+Please note: Please note: if no financial information is provided then the submission automatically receives 0% of the possible 30%.